If you only ever do ONE activity, let it be a rice sensory bin

 It’s ageless.

-How do you keep it tidy?
+How do you keep a rice bin tidy?

 You’re probably thinking to yourself: my kids could never keep that clean.
 There would be rice everywhere.